About the Host School

 There are many tourist attractions in Chengdu.
 It is most famous for being the home of the Panda!

 Teacher Case Study

 Ryan Strugnell, Teacher of Maths and Physics

-I will explain my background a little more.
-In terms of qualification I was, most recently, a Civil Engineer, working in New Zealand.
-In terms of personal passion, I really enjoy interacting and "journeying’ with youth.
-In my 6 years of working as an Engineer I have spent much of my spare time either assisting in youth-based organizations or involved in career exposés, both at corporate events and in the classrooms.
+I was a Civil Engineer in my previous career in New Zealand, but in terms of personal passion, I really enjoy interacting and "journeying’ with youth.
+In my 6 years of working as an Engineer I spent much of my spare time either assisting in youth-based organizations or involved in career exposés, both at corporate events and in the classrooms.

 Over the years prior to moving to China I had been debating a career change.
 I faced the choice between a career in Engineering versus a career in Teaching.
-There are many variables to consider in changing vocation, and in retrospect the lack of Engineering opportunities in Chengdu was the much needed catalyst to push me towards teaching.
-I am grateful.
-This is my second year as a Secondary School teacher in Chengdu.
+This is my third year as a Secondary School teacher in Chengdu.
 I taught at an International School in the 2010-2011 school year and transferred to Shishi High School this year to work alongside my wife, Elizabeth.

 Chengdu has its unique attractions, but there is more satisfaction for me in living in a new place and getting to know the people, getting to know things a tourist on a two week schedule can’t tangibly appreciate.
-We’ve been in Chengdu for a year now.
 Our roadside grocer greets us and gives us discounts, the family who run a Uy restaurant know us by name and know our usual / favourite dishes.
-Likewise, working at Shishi high school has its own character and we (Elizabeth and I) look forward to at least two more years here, getting to understand better how this unique city in the west of China ticks.
+Likewise, working at Shishi high school has its own character and we (Elizabeth and I) enjoy getting to understand better how this unique city in the west of China ticks.

 Student Case Study